 Hoist By His Own Petard: Radio

-, including finishing off villains with their own plans
+Irony is a staple of Radio, including finishing off villains with their own plans.

 - Adventures in Odyssey: Dr. Blackgaard's death is doubly ironic.
 Not only does he become infected with the same lethal virus he was developing, but he commits suicide first, right before his professor-assistant reveals he found a way to create an antidote for the virus.